temporalio/documentation/docs/cli/cmd-options.md

 ## search-attribute

-Set Search Attribute on a schedule.
-Format: key=value.
+Set Search Attribute on a schedule (format: key=value).
 Use valid JSON formats for value.

 ## skip-base-is-not-current